 Were Karagöz and Hacivat Real People?

-There are many legends regarding their existence, but no definitive historical evidence confirms that they were real individuals.
-According to legend, during the reign of Sultan Orhan Gazi, there were two workers involved in the construction of the Grand Mosque in Bursa: Kambur Bâli Çelebi (Karagöz), a master blacksmith, and Halil Hacı İvaz (Hacıvat), a master mason (but we know that Grand Mosque was erected during Beyazid I era!).
-The other workers, wanting to listen to the witty exchanges between them, would stop their work and gather around, which caused the construction to progress slowly.
-When the Sultan learned of this, he had both of them executed (According to another version, they were reportedly exiled from the country).
-However, after some time, the Sultan regretted his decision and issued an order to find them.
-When Sheikh Küşteri could not locate Karagöz and Hacivat, he created a play by performing similar depictions behind a curtain, giving birth to this theatrical form.
-Even today, the Karagöz stage is called Sheikh Küşteri Square, and Sheikh Küşteri is regarded as the master of Karagöz puppetry.
+Many legends surround their existence, but no definitive historical evidence confirms them as real individuals.
+According to legend, during Sultan Orhan Gazi’s reign, two workers helped construct the Grand Mosque in Bursa: Kambur Bâli Çelebi (Karagöz), a master blacksmith, and Halil Hacı İvaz (Hacıvat), a master mason (though we know that Beyazid I actually oversaw the Grand Mosque’s construction!).
+Their witty exchanges captivated the other workers, who would abandon their tasks and crowd around to listen, slowing construction to a crawl.
+When the Sultan learned of this, he orderd both men executed – though another version claims he banished them from the country instead.
+The Sultan later regretted his decision and commanded his men to find them.
+Unable to locate Karagöz and Hacıvat, Sheikh Küşteri instead created a play by performing similar characters behind a curtain, and in doing so, gave birth to this theatrical form.
+Puppeteers still call the Karagöz stage Sheikh Küşteri Square today, honoring him as the founding master of Karagöz puppetry.

 Other Characters